 - DC Comics villainess Roulette turns up with this M.O. on Justice League as well (see comic books above).

-- In Fairly OddParents, Fairy's are often hunted, almost always Mr. Crocker going after Timmy's fairies. in The Movie, Abracatastrophe, he succeeds
+- In The Fairly OddParents!, Fairies are often hunted, almost always Mr. Crocker going after Timmy's fairies.
+In The Movie, Abracatastrophe, he succeeds

 - A plotline in season 3 of The Legend of Korra involves new airbenders being forcibly conscripted into the Earth Kingdom army.